 - There’s a range of perfection.
 It would help if you were muscular, but not too muscular.
 Being slim and well-muscled is perfect, and so is being bigger and more muscular, so long as your body still looks natural, healthy, and not overly contrived.

 - Women don’t care if you have abs.
 If anything, if your abs are too chiselled, women might start to think your body looks worse.

 Which physique was rated #1 overall by men?
 When we asked men which male physique they thought looked the best, the vast majority preferred Zyzz’s body— a body that didn’t even register on women’s radar.

-However, Brad Pitt’s Fight Club physique was also quite popular, again showing that if that it’s a great example of a male physique that’s considered ideal by both men and women.
+However, Brad Pitt’s Fight Club physique was also quite popular, making it a great example of a physique considered ideal by both men and women.